casy1996/Int-Design/README.md

 ## <a name="author"></a>About the Author:
-Up and coming software developer with a passion for design and all things visual.
+Up and coming full-stack software developer with a passion for design and all things visual.